Table of Contents

 Bakerpedia.com, Vital Wheat Gluten

-The yeast propogates.
-Propogation and fermentation accelerate until the yeast cells run out of starch, or are killed off by high temperature.
+The yeast propagates.
+Propagation and fermentation accelerate until the yeast cells run out of starch, or are killed off by high temperature.
 The dough rises in 2 or 3 stages: bulk fermentation, and intermediate and final proof.
 Dough is knocked or punched down to release gas at the end of the bulk fermentation, and folded when the loaf is shaped.
 The dough rises again in the baking pan and springs when yeast warms up after the pan goes in the hot oven, before the heat warms the dough and kills the yeast.

-Commercial bakers use chemical leaveners for some bread.
+Commercial bakers also use chemical leaven for some bread.
 Home bakers use baking powder and baking soda for corn bread, soda bread, cakes and other baking.
 Baking powder is baking soda mixed with cream of tartar.
 Kraft Foods Magic Baking Powder does not provide Food Facts on the labels of small jars in Canada.
 The published information is that 1 tsp has 300 mg. of sodium.
 Substitutions for baking powder involve 1/4 tsp of baking soda plus some acid (e.g. vinegar, cream of tartar) for each tsp baking powder.
 Baking soda is sodium bicarbonate.
 It has 1,259 mg. of sodium per teaspoon, which explains the food facts for baking powder.
-The science of substitution for baking soda and baking powder is to use potassium bicarbonate, which is the key ingredient of Featheweight – not an widely available (i.e. in grocery stores) product.
+The science of substitution for baking soda and baking powder is to use potassium bicarbonate, which is the key ingredient of Featherweight – not an widely available (i.e. in grocery stores) product.
 It is available as a supplement but has a list of side effects and do not use if taking medication warnings.
 Please Don’t Pass the Salt has recipes for quick breads, and suggestions on low sodium “baking mixes”.
 “Natural” products that that might trap CO2.
 Some recipes for some baked goods suggest that some natural products may trap CO₂ e.g. whipped egg whites.

 Salt

 Mark Kurlansky’s excellent book Salt: a World History (2002) tells of the use of salt to bake bread in Egypt (3,000 BCE), The production of salt may have started about 8,000 years ago.
-The right ratio of flour to salt and yeast, among other things, means a loaf that will rise on time, and not overproof or balloon.
-The loaf should spring in the oven and crown to form a dome.

 Salt is part of the process for most bread sold by grocery stores and bakeries large and small.
 Bread is high in sodium, as an effect of the baking process.
+Salt is a standard and necessary ingredient in most formulas and recipes.
+A few bread styles, such as Tuscan bread, are made without salt.
+Salt:

 - has a chemical effect on the taste buds (Lallamand Baking Update, Volume 2, No. 6);